sajari/sdk-dotnet/docs/PromotionsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new PromotionsApi(config);
-            var collectionId = collectionId_example;  // string | The collection to create a promotion in, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection to create a promotion in, e.g. `my-collection`.
             var promotion = new Promotion(); // Promotion | The promotion to create.

             try